 SIP softphone systems also allow enterprises to white-label or provide specific, customized features and collaboration that are aligned with their brand and built as per their unique use cases.

 Softphone Features that are Tailor-made for Call Centers

 An efficient call center phone system helps run a communication center smoothly.
 Softphones offer features that are way more advanced than simple dialing and receiving calls.
 The exhaustive features that call center phone solutions come with make them stand out from landlines and PBX systems.

 We have already discussed the standard IVR and ACD features that softphones offer.
 Let’s look at some specific VoIP features that add value to call centers.

 - Browser-based web phones: Agents can easily take calls from their computer browser, irrespective of location and without requiring any physical desk phones.

 - Click to call: Click to call browser plugins and auto-dialing numbers through a webpage help boost agent productivity.

 - Global outbound dialing: Make outbound calls to any location, anywhere in the world, with customizable caller IDs.

 - CRM integrations with screen pop: CRM integrations give agents more context and background about a customer during calls.

 - Instant set up: Setting up a phone has never been easier.
 Call center softphones can be set up and implemented in minutes.
 All that you need is a microphone and an internet connection.

-- Gain flexibility and scalability: Softphones make it easy to add new agents to scale your team.
+- Gain flexibility and scalability: Softphones for call center make it easy to add new agents to scale your team.

 - Cost-effective plans: Call centers can save on costly phone bills, as well as the cost of setting up and maintaining desk phone equipment and phone lines.